jfdev001/mlp-from-scratch/README.md

 You can copy and paste the first or second line of `experiments.txt` into the terminal to reproduce my results.

 The script `demo.py` was used to run experiments as well as debug the multilayer perceptron.
-The list of arguments to `demo.py` can be shown by runnning `python demo.py -h`, though I list the arguments below as well.
+The list of arguments to `demo.py` can be shown by running `python demo.py -h`, though I list the arguments below as well.
 Note that the `random-classification` task only supports binary classification for now.

 ```
 $ python demo.py -h